Yihe-Harry/DSA3101-Group-Project/GrpA_models/A4_nigel/README.md

 * **Number of Clicks** refers to the number of people who clicked on the ad.
 * **Number of Impressions** refers to the number of people who viewed the ad.
-##### Actionable Insight: This measures the percentage of people who click on an ad after seeing it.
-Similar to 2), it is an indicator of how well the ad resonates with or captures the audiences' attention.
-A low CTR would suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.
+##### Actionable Insight: A low CTR would suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.

-#### 4) Branded Search Volume - the number of times the bank or keywords related to the bank are searched for on a search engine, like Google, over a certain period.
+#### 4) Branded Search Volume - Measures brand awareness and interest.
+It is the number of times the bank or keywords related to the bank are searched for on a search engine, like Google, over a certain period.
 Defined as

 $$
 f(\text{Branded Search Volume}) = \left( \frac{\text{Number of searches}}{\text{Number of Days}} \right) , \text{ where}